Today you would be hard-pressed to find a gym that doesn’t have a landmine attachment.

 So to help you make the most of this implement, here’s why we like it and 9 different ways you can use it.

-The landmine adapter is a piece of gym equipment invented by Bert Sorin of Sorinex.
+The landmine attachment is a piece of gym equipment invented by Bert Sorin of Sorinex.
 It’s an adapter that attaches to a weightlifting rack that holds a barbell in one end, leaving the other end free for loading and moving.

-Bert built this adapter to make rotational barbell movements more efficient.
+Bert built this attachment to make rotational barbell movements more efficient.
 Since it provides a fixed yet adjustable position, the landmine can be used for various exercises, including presses, rows, squats, deadlifts, and much more.

 (Resource: Learn how to create better exercise programs in this free coaching course.)

-You can use the landmine adapter for multiple purposes in the gym.
+You can use the landmine for multiple purposes in the gym.
 We use the landmine for four primary purposes:

 Firstly, it's a great alternative to overhead pressing exercises.
 We often use it as a tool to progress overhead pressing because it teaches the scapula how to glide and builds shoulder stability.
 If you're a fitness coach, this is a great tool to use with clients with overhead pressing restrictions.